connorslade/afire/README.md

 server.start();

-// Or use  multi threading
+// Or use  multi threading *experimental* server.start_threaded(8);
-server.start_threaded(8);
 ```